 Representative Ken Brady of Texas, Chairman, House Committee on Ways and Means

-As chairman of the House Committee on Ways and Means, which has jurisdiction over Medicare, Representative Ken Brady will yield tremendous influence on shaping any health care legislation debated in the 115th Congress.
-First elected to the House in 1996, Representative Brady succeeded Speaker Ryan as chairman of the Ways and Means Committee.
+As chairman of the House Committee on Ways and Means, which has jurisdiction over Medicare, Rep. Ken Brady will yield tremendous influence on shaping any health care legislation debated in the 115th Congress.
+First elected to the House in 1996, Rep. Brady succeeded Speaker Ryan as chairman of the Ways and Means Committee.
 He has advocated for lower taxes, deficit reduction and free trade, and he called for replacing the income tax with a national sales tax.
-In 2016, shortly after he became the chairman of the committee, Representative Brady also became chairman of the health sub-committee, which places him in the center of congressional debate on Medicare and health care law.
-Regarding health care, Representative Brady has firmly advocated for the immediate repeal of the ACA.
+In 2016, shortly after he became the chairman of the committee, Rep. Brady also became chairman of the health sub-committee, which places him in the center of congressional debate on Medicare and health care law.
+Regarding health care, he has firmly advocated for the immediate repeal of the ACA.
 In its place, he believes increased competition and elimination of unnecessary overhead costs on the system will make health care more accessible and affordable, as opposed to a government takeover of the health care system.

-In recent months, Representative Brady has expressed concern about the potential insolvency of Medicare within the next 20 years.
+In recent months, Rep. Brady has expressed concern about the potential insolvency of Medicare within the next 20 years.
 As chairman of the Ways and Means Subcommittee on Health, he unveiled a three step process to make Medicare sustainable for the long-term.
 In 2015, Congress acted successfully to achieve the first important step in saving Medicare, changing the way Medicare pays local doctors by passing the Medicare and CHIP Reauthorization Act (MACRA), which eliminated the Sustainable Growth Rate formula.
-Representative Brady has stated that his intent during the 115th Congress is to take step two by improving the way Medicare pays hospitals, nursing homes, rehabilitation hospitals and other post-acute services for seniors.
+Rep. Brady has stated that his intent during the 115th Congress is to take step two by improving the way Medicare pays hospitals, nursing homes, rehabilitation hospitals and other post-acute services for seniors.
 His third step to save Medicare would create better and smarter personalized Medicare options for seniors.

 Representative Greg Walden of Oregon, Chairman, House Committee on Energy and Commerce

 As the debate on the next phase of federal health care programs commences in the coming weeks, these three men will yield tremendous influence on the final health care proposal.
-While they have each supported the general Republican health care platform, they also have unique perspectives that they will shape their advocacy: Speaker Ryan’s focus on cost efficiency, Brady’s emphasis on Medicare solvency, and Walden’s championing of rural health care.
+While they have each supported the general Republican health care platform, they also have unique perspectives that will shape their advocacy: Speaker Ryan’s focus on cost efficiency, Rep. Brady’s emphasis on Medicare solvency, and Rep. Walden’s championing of rural health care.